andr-ew/nest_/README.md

 # Nest_

-`nest_` is an object language and library for building user interface structures on the monome norns sound computer
+`nest_` is an object language and library for building user interface structures in lua

 ```
 n = nest_ {